Strict universes for Grothendieck topoi: Reviewing Hofmann and Streicher's universes

 \begin{definition} We define $\PrCls\Sub{\VTY}$ to consist of morphisms $\Mor[f]{X}{Y}$ such that for each cartesian square of the following shape, the presheaf $y^*X$ is (essentially) $\VTY$-valued:

 Explicitly, for each $D : \CCat$ the set $\prn{y^*X}_D$ must be $\VTY$-small. \end{definition}

+\begin{remark} We may equivalently describe $\PrCls\Sub{\VTY}$ as the class of maps $\Mor[f]{X}{Y}$ such that the fibers of $f$ over representables are $\VTY$-small. \end{remark}

 Again, it remains to show that this class satisfies the expected axioms. \textbf{(U1--4,6,7)} follow through calculation (taking advantage of the standard construction of $f_*g$ for \textbf{(U4)} and $\Omega$ for \textbf{(U6)}). \citet{hofmann-streicher:1997} show that $\PrCls\Sub{\VTY}$ satisfies \textbf{(U5)} with a generic map $\Mor[\El]{\EL}{\TY}$.
-The construction of $\El$ is highly dependent on $\Psh{\CCat}$ being a presheaf category, taking advantage of the correspondence $\Sl{\Psh{\CCat}}{\Yo{C}} \simeq \Psh{\Sl{\CCat}{C}}$ which represents the codomain fibration as a strict 2-functor rather than the usual pseudofunctor:
+The construction of $\El$ is highly dependent on $\Psh{\CCat}$ being a presheaf category, taking advantage of the correspondence $\Sl{\Psh{\CCat}}{\Yo{C}} \simeq \Psh{\Sl{\CCat}{C}}$ which represents the codomain fibration as a strict 2-functor rather than the usual pseudofunctor.
+This correspondence restricts to presheaves valued in the full subcategory of $\SET$ spanned by elements of $\VTY$ to induce an equivalence $\Sl{\Psh[\VTY]{\CCat}}{\Yo{C}} \simeq \Psh[\VTY]{\Sl{\CCat}{C}}$.
+We use this to define $\TY_C$ as follows:

 The generic family $\El$ is most directly defined as a presheaf over $\ElCat{\TY}$, again taking advantage of the equivalence $\Sl{\Psh{\CCat}}{\TY} \simeq \Psh{\ElCat{\TY}}$